arnavdev04/cse15l-lab-reports/lab-report-1.md

        [user@sahara ~]$ cd
        [user@sahara ~]$
     ```
-     *  The working directory here is the user's home directory.
+     *  The working directory here is the user's home directory represented by `~` symbol.
      *  When `cd` command is used from home directory, nothing happens.
      *  This output is consitent with our expectation as the `cd` command with no arguments is used to change the current working directory to the home directory but since we were in the home directory to start with, we remain in the home directory.
      *  This output is not an error but an expected behaviour.